MattiaPandolfoVR/MetaPhage/README.md

 ### `--singleEnd`

-Specify if your datasets are in single-end mode.
+(Boolean) Specify if your datasets are in single-end mode.
 Default is `false`.
 Please note that single-end mode is not supported yet.

+### `--skip_qtrimming`

+(Boolean) Specify whether to perform the quality trimming of your reads or not.
+Default is `false`

 ### `--adapter_forward` and `--adapter_reverse`